Bell Road Toyota

 11.8 inches

-The Crown Signia stops shorter than the Outback:
+The Crown Signia stops much shorter than the Outback:

 Crown Signia